Indiana University Bloomington: 20th century

 In 1902, IU enrolled 1203 undergraduates; all but 65 were Hoosiers.
 There were 82 graduate students including ten from out-of-state.
-The curriculum emphasized the classics, as befitted a gentleman, and stood in contrast to the service-oriented curriculum at Purdue, which presented itself as of direct benefit to farmers, industrialists, and businessmen.
+The curriculum emphasized the classics, as befitted a gentleman, and stood in contrast to the service-oriented curriculum at Purdue University, which presented itself as of direct benefit to farmers, industrialists, and businessmen.

 The first extension office of IU was opened in Indianapolis in 1916.
 In 1920/1921 the School of Music and the School of Commerce and Finance (what later became the Kelley School of Business) were opened.
 In the 1940s Indiana University opened extension campuses in Kokomo and Fort Wayne.
-The controversial Kinsey Institute for sexual research was established in 1945.
+The Kinsey Institute for sexual research was established in 1945.

 During the Great Depression, Indiana University fared much better than most state schools thanks to the entrepreneurship of its young president Herman Wells.
-He collaborated with Frederick L. Hovde, the president of IU's cross-state rival, Purdue; together they approached the Indiana delegation to Congress, indicating their highest priorities.
+He collaborated with Frederick L. Hovde, the president of Purdue; together they approached the Indiana delegation to Congress, indicating their highest priorities.
 For Wells, it was to build a world-class music school, replacing dilapidated facilities.
 As a result of these efforts, the Works Progress Administration (WPA) built one of the finest facilities in the country.
 He added matching funds from the state legislature and opened a full-scale fund-raising campaign among alumni and the business community.
 In 1942, Wells reported that "The past five years have been the greatest single period of expansion in the physical plant of the University in its entire history.
-In this period 15 new buildings have been constructed.
+In this period 15 new buildings have been constructed."

 In 1960, the IU student body elected Thomas Atkins, an African-American from Elkhart, Indiana, to the position of president of the student body.
-A throng of white students protested the result by parading around campus waving Confederate flags and allegedly blamed Atkins' victory on a "bunch of beatniks."
+A throng of white students protested the result by parading around campus waving Confederate flags and allegedly blamed Atkins' victory on a "bunch of beatniks".
 When the protesters approached the female dormitory on campus, they were met with "a barrage of cosmetic bottles, old shoes, and other objects."